Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: NU Method

 and

-In other to find the value of $k$, the expression under the square root must be a square of a polynomial.
-This gives the polynomial $\pi(z)$ which is dependent on the transformation function $z(r)$.
-Also the parameter $\lambda$ defined in equation (\ref{E6}) takes the form
+In order to find the value of $k$, the expression under the square root must be a square of a polynomial, this gives the polynomial $\pi(z)$ which is dependent on the transformation function $z(r)$.
+In addition, the parameter $\lambda$ defined in Eq.~ (\ref{E6}) takes the form

 The polynomial solutions $y_{n}(z)$ are given by the Rodrigue relation

 where $N_{n}$ is the normalization constant and $\rho(z)$ is the weight function satisfying